vippsas/vipps-qr-api/vipps-qr-api.md

 There are two endpoints for fetching created QR codes.
 One for getting one specific QR code and one for fetching all QR codes belonging to a `merchantSerialNumber`.

 Common for both endpoints is the possibility to choose the format of the image returned, as well at the size of the QR code.
 These properties are defined by an `Accept` and `Size` header respectively.
-These are described [here](#accept-headers)
+These are described [here](#accept-headers).

 To fetch a single QR code the merchant has to call the endpoint: [`GET:/qr/v1/merchant-callback/{merchantQrId}`](https://vippsas.github.io/vipps-developer-docs/api/qr#tag/Merchant-callback-QR/operation/GetMerchantCallbackById).